 This one’s a no-brainer!
 Of course, you need some kind of shelter unless, of course, you’re staying at an organised camp or plan to construct some kind of shelter on spec using Mother Nature’s supplies.
 But, in general, you’re going to want a waterproof tent that is sturdy enough for the conditions of your destination and large enough for your camping group.

-Unless it’s a basic pop-up tent with a built-in groundsheet, you’ll also need to take a ground cloth, ropes and tent pegs.
+Unless it’s a backpacking tent under 100 dollars with a built-in groundsheet, you’ll also need to take a ground cloth, ropes and tent stakes.
 Unless you want to hunt around for a large rock to bash the pegs into the ground, don’t forget to put a hammer on your camping packing list too!

 Even though you may be roughing it in a tent, there’s no need to forego a good night’s sleep.
 Depending on your need for comfort, an air bed and a pump can help you to doze off in comfort.
 If you’re going to be spending many nights camping, and you can’t bear the thought of sleeping on the ground, take a puncture kit for your air bed as well.
 Sleeping bags are the most convenient bedding, though nobody will judge you if you want to take along your finest bed linen and blankets.
 Just remember that you need SOMETHING to keep you warm at night!